 - Hard-boiled eggs (add toppings like diced peppers, green onion, or even thawed frozen peas and cut up the eggs in a “mash” – add a little homemade mayo or mustard if it seems too dry – and you’ve got veggies in your breakfast too!)

 - I frequently poach eggs in an egg poaching pan on the weekend and store them in a mason jar for quick breakfasts.
 They are like hardboiled eggs, but better and no shell to peel off.

 - Fruit for breakfast

-- Speaking of monkeys – our family’s easiest “go-to” cold breakfast (this is Katie talking) is Monkey Salad – some combo of bananas, coconut, The Healthy Breakfast Book right HERE.
+Speaking of monkeys – our family’s easiest “go-to” cold breakfast with no prep ahead is Monkey Salad – some combo of bananas, coconut, The Healthy Breakfast Book right HERE.
 There are FIVE different meal plans for fit every need, tons of “how to get it done” tips, a whole section on prepping ahead, 2 sections on quick cold breakfast items, and even a “company’s coming” brunch primer.
-Some of our most-used recipes are in there! or other nuts, sometimes milk or raisins too.
+Some of our most-used recipes are in there!or other nuts, sometimes milk or raisins too.
 It’s all in

 Pin it for Reference!